the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Unidirectional Data Flow

 Now you have some internal state in your App component.
-However, you have not manipulated the internal state yet.
+However, you have not manipulated the local state yet.
 The state is static and thus is the component.
 A good way to experience state manipulation is to have some component interaction.

 Let's add a button for each item in the displayed list.
-The button says "Dismiss" and will remove the item from the list.
-It could be useful eventually when you only want to keep a list of unread items.
+The button says "Dismiss" and is going to remove the item from the list.
+It could be useful eventually when you only want to keep a list of unread items and dismiss the articles that you are not interested in.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~